Wireless Contact Closure 1-Way Transmitter Receiver Pair

 Beacon Mode communicates with a Remote MirC controller many times per second, refreshing Relay Status information every time a valid data stream is received by the remote device.
 Relays are only refreshed when a valid data packet is received.
 If data is lost, the Ready LED will stay on and Relays will stay in their current state.
 If the remote MirC controller is in range, the Busy LED will flash periodically, indicating valid communications between devices.
 Beacon Mode is slower than Smart Mode and is used primarily for initial testing of two devices.

 Once you have determined an installation location for both MirC controllers, move the Beacon/Smart jumper to the Smart position.
 Smart Mode communicates to the remote device any time a change is detected on the local device.
 Otherwise, the controller periodically checks to make sure the remote device is in range.
-Smart Mode reduces power consumption and is significantly faster than Beacon Mode.
+Smart Mode is significantly faster than Beacon Mode.
 Smart Mode is the preferred mode for daily use in most applications.
 Note that each MirC controller can be set to a different mode and jumper changes take effect immediately.
 Again, the Busy LED will indicate the remote device is properly communicating.
 Smart Mode will also verify the relays on the remote device are properly set.
 If they are not, Smart Mode will attempt communications until the remote device responds.
 If communications is lost between the MirC controllers, all relays will automatically shut off within 30 seconds.
 If this is not desirable, Beacon Mode should be used.

 Beacon Mode vs. Smart Mode